OussamaZAIBI/PyAssistant/README.md

 # PyAssistant
-For the API's, we used: \n
+For the API's, we used:
 wolframalpha
 wikipediaapi
 For the GUI: